neondatabase/website/content/docs/postgres/query-reference.md

 EXPLAIN SELECT * FROM employees WHERE department_id = 1;
 ```

-Using `EXPLAIN ANALYZE` is a step further than `EXPLAIN`, as it executes the query and provides actual execution times and row counts.
+Using `EXPLAIN ANALYZE` is a step further than `EXPLAIN`, as it executes the query, providing actual execution times and row counts instead of estimated values.

 ```sql
 EXPLAIN ANALYZE SELECT * FROM employees WHERE department_id = 1;